leenath001/Algorithmic-Trading-Backtests/README.md

 # Tools for algorithmic trading strategies

+*  To run tradingfuncs, create an interactive brokers account and download IB Gateway (API must be running simultaneously with the function).
+Can run functions in any terminal.
+*  If you'd like to run the tradingfuncs autonomously, for mac download 'Amphetamine' on app store.
+Processes will run in the background while laptop/computer is inactive.
+Also, employ caffeinate -i python3 '{filepath}' to run within terminal.
+Trading functions run until Ctrl + C is used.

 ## SMA_strat.SMA_backtest(ticker,window,year,type)
 *  ALL ACTIONS OCCUR AT OPEN
 *  type :'mr' => mean reversion strat, aims to capture a securities movement back towards mean